67: No Such Thing As The Hoo-Hah Monologues

 They sell files and they sell wire cutters and things like that.
 Now, I've got a list of some of the things they do sell.

-So Fidel Castro standing on a boom box with text reading rockin' in Fidel's backyard.
+So, Fidel Castro standing on a boom box with text reading rockin' in Fidel's backyard.

 You can get golf balls, you can get candles, you can get a plush banana rat, which is a type of rat that they have on Guantanamo Bay.
 So there's banana rats everywhere on Guantanamo Bay.

-Are there?
+Are they?

 They're otherwise known as Hootia.
 You would normally call them Hootia, but they call them banana rats.